blurry-code/MyAngularSeed/README.md

 | --- | --- |
 | `gulp` | Parses sass to css and starts local server with livereload. |
 | `gulp dist` | Parses sass, combines all css and js (libraries and app-relevant js seperate) and moves all relevant folders to '/dist'  |

+**Base Template**

+For use-cases where angular and all is an absolute overkill there is now a base template provided.
+It just got a few basic pages with a bootstrap header, footer and content area.
+There are also a couple example sub-pages.